RudrakshRakeshZodage/Website_testing_1/README.md

-# 🛡️ Synloop Website Audit System
+# 🛡️ Synloop Website Audit System - REPORT

 A high-premium, professional website audit reporting system designed for **Synloop.in**.
 This project provides a comprehensive analysis of security, performance, and functional aspects of the web platform, delivered via a sleek, minimalistic, and eye-catchy interface.